 - – more potassium (620 mg) than a banana (450 mg);

 - – vitamin C (45% of recommended daily value);

 - – vitamin B6 (10% DV), needed for protein and carbohydrate metabolism;

 - – iron (6% DV), needed for a number of functions in the body, most importantly in hemoglobin production.
 (Source)

 This is all well and good, you might say, but how come we’ve thought of white potatoes as fattening for so long?

 The answer is simple: we’ve become too dependent on our taste buds.

-To see more recipes with potatoes on my blog, click here – or use the world wide web for more inspiration!
+See more recipes with potatoes on my blog, or use the world wide web for more inspiration!

-A number of talented doctors and researchers have been talking about the benefits of whole food, plant-based diet for years – just look up the works of T. Colin Campbell, Caldwell Esselstyn Jr., Neal Barnard, Michael Greger, John McDougall.
-The latter is especially passionate about starch-based diets – click here to see his article about treating diabetes with a low-fat, high-starch dietary approach.
+A number of talented doctors and researchers have been talking about the benefits of whole food, plant-based diet for years.
+Look up the works of T. Colin Campbell, Caldwell Esselstyn Jr., Neal Barnard, Michael Greger, John McDougall.

-I hope this article has convinced you that potatoes are not as scary as the media often presents them!
+I hope this post has convinced you that potatoes are not as scary as the media often presents them!